pluveto/light-pbft/README.md

 ### Setup Commands

-- when you execute `pnpm run client <client-name>`, some commands will be executed automatically.
+- when you execute `pnpm run client <client-name>`, some commands can be executed automatically.
 They are defined in `src/cmd/client.ts`, like:

 ```js
 [